 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-Cinnamon’s form of the game was to squeeze under chairs and bat at passing feet.
+Cinnamon played the game by squeezing under chairs and batting at passing feet.
 For fourteen years, we didn’t know when those paws would catch us.

-Cinnamon could be a fighter.
-One day, the neighbor’s German Shepherd saw Cinnamon crossing under the fence and into the dog’s territory.
-Within seconds, the scene was a little yellow cat, back arched, hissing at a crazily barking and threatening opponent ten times his size.
-I called to Cinnamon, but of course he could not leave his spot at the moment, so I called out to the dog’s owner.
+Cinnamon was a fighter.
+One day, the neighbor’s German Shepherd saw Cinnamon crossing under the fence and into its territory.
+Within a split-second the scene was a three-pound, yellow, mid-grown kitten with its back arched, hissing at an incensed, crazily barking and drooling head that was two times bigger.
+I called out to the dog’s owner.

 It wasn’t necessary.
-The dog hovered just a little too close above Cinnamon’s head and out flew those kitty paws.
+The dog hovered just a little too close and out flew those kitty paws.
 “Yelp!”
-One swipe of his claws across the big beast’s nose and the cat was home free.
+One swipe of Cinnamon’s claws across the big beast’s nose, and the little victor was home free.

 Cinnamon might have thought himself a lion.
 People trying to build new lives are probably less sure of themselves.
-Having courage to change what we can for the human race may mean giving up something we want.
-There will always be the ferocious and scary looming over our heads, we are only in charge of our response.
+Courage to take first steps toward changing the world, our families, or our choices may mean giving up something we want or leaving a familiar situation in which we feel less afraid.
+There will always be the ferocious and scary looming over our heads.
+We are only in charge of our response.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.